-The Treasury Laws Amendment (Registries Modernisation and Other Measures) Bill 2019 received Royal Assent on June 22, 2020 and is set to commence within the next two years.
-The Bill amends the Corporations Act to require all directors of Australian companies to hold a unique Director Identification Number (DIN) issued and administered by the Australian Securities and Investments Commission (ASIC).
+The Treasury Laws Amendment (Registries Modernisation and Other Measures) Bill 2019 was passed in June 2020 and requires all new and current directors of Australian companies to hold a unique Director Identification Number (DIN).

 Impact on directors and companies

-- Prior to the new regime’s operation, we will contact all clients who are company directors to ensure that your registrations are compliant with the new regulations.
+Prior to the new regime’s operation, we will contact all clients who are company directors to ensure that your registrations are compliant.

 Share this article on LinkedIn:

 Get tax updates, business advice and seminar invitations delivered straight to your inbox.